- Course: Energy and Environment MSc

-After taking a few years out of education to go and work abroad, the environment became something I was passionate about.
-The course gave me the opportunity to further my studies in something I cared about with a platform to go on and make a difference.
-I ideally wanted to stay in Yorkshire, which would help me finance the course with a part time job.
-The University of Leeds has a great reputation and was my obvious first choice.
+After taking a few years out of education to work abroad, I became passionate about the environment.
+This course gave me the opportunity to further my studies in something I cared about, with a platform to go on and make a difference.
+Ideally, I wanted to stay in Yorkshire, which would help me finance the course with a part-time job.
+The University of Leeds has a great reputation and was the obvious first choice.

-The course covers a wide range of topics and technologies, some that are largely still underdeveloped and gives a real insight to possible future advancements.
+The course covers a wide range of topics and technologies – some that are largely still underdeveloped – and gives a real insight into possible future advancements.
 However, the course further examines the real world impacts of pollution on both a local and global level.

-The end of year research project allows for a real wide range of topics that suit your interests.
+The end-of-year research project allows for a wide range of topics that suit your interests.
 I'm currently looking at the impacts of waste cooking oil as a fuel, which there is very limited research on.
 This makes examining the collected data more intriguing as you don't know what to expect from the results.

 Leeds is a vibrant city that is great for students.
-There is a great night life and several thousand other students in the city.
-There are always different events going on, you'll never get bored.
+There is a great nightlife and several thousand other students in the city.
+There are always different events going on, so you'll never get bored.

 What are your ambitions for the future?

-From one of the university graduate fairs I found out about several graduate schemes that were available to start from September.
-This degree allowed me to stand out from the other applicants to get an interview and I got on to the scheme.
-So I will start as a graduate engineer just 2 weeks after finishing the course.
+From one of the university graduate fairs, I found out about several graduate schemes.
+This degree allowed me to stand out from other applicants to get an interview and I got on to a scheme.
+I will start as a graduate engineer just two weeks after finishing the course.

 What experiences at Leeds do you think will help you in your future career?